-

 What are the penalties for getting a traffic ticket while driving under the GDL program?

-If it’s a first conviction, you’ll get a warning letter.
+If it's a 1st conviction, you'll get a warning letter.

-A second conviction carries a 30-day license suspension, and a third conviction carries a 60-day license suspension.
+A 2nd conviction carries a license suspension of at least 30 days, and a 3rd conviction carries a license suspension of at least 60 days.

 Note that if you have a Supervised Instruction Permit (SIP), it will be canceled and you’ll have to purchase a new one once your penalty time is up.